ashok997/my_cli_project/README.md

 ## Code of Conduct

 Everyone interacting in the MyCliProject project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'humorous-teacher-0611'/my_cli_project/blob/master/CODE_OF_CONDUCT.md).

+##Acknowledgement

+I could not have finised this project without continous support from our coach Michael Doherty.